The Early Years Foundation Stage Curriculum

 Physical development (PD)

 PD helps children to learn by being active.
 This helps children to gain confidence, develop their coordination and movement.
-Children are supported to make healthy choices about the food they eat both at snack time (nursery and reception children) and at lunchtime (reception children).
+Children are supported to make healthy choices about the food they eat both at snack time and at lunchtime.

 Children are provided with a wide range of activities to help them to develop an understanding of number, using number and shape, space and measures.